 - Internal links

-It means using variations of the keyword you want to rank for.
+It means using variations of the keyword for which you want to rank.

 But I’ve also optimized the content for variations of this core keyword: